 After interviewing hundreds of parents about why they do or don’t buy life insurance, some familiar arguments started taking shape among those choosing to go without.

-The good news is: You’re not alone.
+The good news is: You’re not alone if you believe these myths.
 The better news is: It’s never too late to purchase coverage.

 People who say this may not realize how little coverage their work actually provides.
 If your work offers life insurance at all, coverage usually doesn’t exceed $50,000 and it expires when you leave your job.
 If you intend to buy coverage when it expires, that’ll put you back at square one, which can be costly (see #4).

 Be careful with that.
 Life insurance premiums increase as you age.
-Let’s say you wait 5 years before applying - depending on how old you are when you first made that choice, you could wind up paying significantly more if your health hasn’t declined.
+Let’s say you wait five years before applying.
+Depending on how old you are when you first made that choice, you could wind up paying significantly more, if your health hasn’t declined.

 The purpose of life insurance is to offer financial protection to help take care of your family’s immediate and future needs in the event that you unexpectedly pass away.
-Once your policy is in-force, you’re covered for the full coverage amount.
-Fabric Instant costs as little as $6 for $100,000.
+Once your policy is in force, you’re covered for the full coverage amount.

-Signing up for some types of life insurance policies takes way more time than you’d expect; often weeks from the time of the first quote until the policy is actually signed and goes into effect.
+Signing up for some types of life insurance policies takes way more time than you’d expect, often weeks from the time of the first quote until the policy is actually signed and goes into effect.
 But technology is changing that fast.
-With Fabric’s Instant policy, for example, the amount of time from the start of the application until the coverage actually starts can be measured in minutes.
-Just about 2.
-Really.
+With Fabric, you can apply for term life insurance in just five minutes.

-Check whether the insurer you're considering is highly rated, based on their A.M.
+Check whether the insurer you're considering is highly rated, based on its A.M.
 Best rating.
 Top ratings indicate an insurer's financial strength and ability to meet its ongoing insurance policy and contract obligations.
-Fabric’s policies are issued by Vantis Life Insurance, rated “Excellent” by AM Best.
+Fabric’s policies are issued by Vantis Life Insurance, rated A+ (“Superior”) by A.M.
+Best.